MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Automotive_standard/Network_Physical_Layer/ReadMe.md

 # Ethernet is node to node
 -------------------------------------------
 - So in Ethernet we have 2 MACs, one in each node

+- Ethernet untagged frame
+- Ethernet tagged frame

+- Ethernet tagged frame is used in VLAN (Virtual LAN)
+- VLAN is used to divide the network into multiple virtual network

+- What is the frame of both ?
+  1. Ethernet untagged frame
+    - Destination MAC
+    - Source MAC
+    - Ethertype (2-Byte)
+    - Payload

+  2. Ethernet tagged frame
+    - Destination MAC
+    - Source MAC
+    - VLAN tag (4-byte)
+    - Ethertype (2-byte)
+    - Payload

 # What is the device that solve this limitation?
 - Ethernet Switch
-- It's a device that connect multiple nodes together
-- It's a bridge between multiple nodes
+  - It's a device that connect multiple nodes together, a bridge between multiple nodes
   - It's a device that solve the limitation of Ethernet being node to node

 - VLAN
-- It's a way to divide a network into multiple virtual networks
-- It's a way to isolate traffic between different virtual networks
-- It's a way to improve network security ,and performence
+  - It's a way to divide a network into multiple virtual networks, it isolates traffic between different virtual networks and improve network security ,and performence

 - VLAN + Ethernet switch

-- What is TCAM
-- It's a type of memory that is used in Ethernet switches
-- it's Filtering types of protocols so if we have anything of IPv4 I tell specific node to drop it.
+- What is TCAM --> It's a type of memory that is used in Ethernet switches, it's Filtering types of protocols so if we have anything of IPv4 I tell specific node to drop it.

 - What is the difference between Router and Switch?
   - Router is a device that connect multiple networks together
   - Switch is a device that connect multiple nodes together

 ### How switch when receives a message, How does switch now destination MAC?
 - Switch has a table called CAM (Content Addressable Memory)